Codecademy/docs/content/cybersecurity/concepts/nmap/terms/tcp-connect-scan/tcp-connect-scan.md

   - 'paths/scan-systems-with-nmap'
 ---

-A **TCP Connect Scan** (`-sT`) is a type of Nmap scan that establishes a complete connection to the target by completing a TCP 3-way handshake.
+A **TCP connect scan** establishes a complete connection to the target host by completing a TCP three-way handshake.
+After the scan is complete, Nmap terminates the connection.
-Transmission Control Protocol (TCP) is a connection-oriented protocol used in modern networking, like the HTTP/HTTPS connection used to view this article.
-After Nmap's TCP connect scan completes the three way handshake, Nmap then terminates the connection.

-This is not to be confused with another common scan technique, TCP Syn Scan (`-sS`) which does not complete its connection to the target host.
-Because of this, TCP Connect Scan (`-sT`) will take longer and require more packets to perform.
+> **Note:** This is not to be confused with another common scan technique, the TCP SYN stealth scan (`-sS`), which completes up to half of its connection with the target host.
+Therefore, the TCP connect scan takes longer and requires more packets to perform.

 The following image shows how this scan connects with the TCP three-way handshake and then terminates afterward:
   ![TCP handshake and network scan](https://static-assets.codecademy.com/skillpaths/learn-nmap/Performing_Basic_Network_Scans/network_scan_01.png)